longtongster/docker-compose-network/README.md

 ## Method 1 - without docker-compose

 Objective:
-show that we can call the httpd container by the name using the custom network.
+show that we can call the httpd container by the container name (`httpd_service`) using the custom network.

 1. Create a custom network